pera/dsauth/README.md

 }
 ```

 The `public_key` value is only used the first time to register the user in the server's database.
-After that it will always verify that the `signature` of the stringified JSON `msg` correspond to the public key on the db.
+After that it will always verify that the `signature` of the stringified JSON `msg` correspond to the public key on their db.

 To generate new id's (an username=>keypair) the extension includes this user interface: